DanielElgressy/Dinner-Reservations-App/README.md

-## Upstream React assignment By Daniel ELgressy
+## Upstream React assignment By Daniel Elgressy
 Personal contact information:\
 Email: danielelgressy@gmail.com\
-Phone: 050-7966360

 In the project directory, you can run: